apache/pulsar/site2/docs/helm-install.md

 ## Pulsar upgrade

-If you upgrade an existing Kubernetes installation, follow the [upgrade documentation](helm-upgrade.md).
+To upgrade an existing Kubernetes installation, follow the [upgrade documentation](helm-upgrade.md).